zupta/slate/source/includes/_create.md

 order_id | character [50 characters] | order ID of the shipment
 invoice_base_64 | character | base 64 string of invoice.
 Required by DHL for PLT (Paper Less Trade) process rvp_reason | character | mandatory for reverse pickups [pickups from customer location].
-Not required for forward, warehouse to customer
+Not required for forward, warehouse to customer duty_fee_paid_by | character | defines who will be paying the duty charges for the shipment.
+Possible values: "S": Shipper, "R": Recipient [only applicable for UPS / DHL]

 <aside class="warning">
 You must replace Username/key with the username/key provided to you.